getsentry/sentry-docs/src/collections/_documentation/clients/ruby/context.md

 Raven::Context.clear!
 ```

-Note: the rack and user context will perform a set operation, whereas tags and extra context will merge with any existing request context.
+The rack and user context will perform a set operation, whereas tags and extra context will merge with any existing request context.

 ### Transactions